 Tom Venuto, author of Burn the Fat, Feed the Muscle

 PS.
-To celebrate the kick-off week for the Burn the Fat 28-day Fitness Habits Challenge, I’m doing a random book giveaway right here on Burn the Fat Blog – just leave a comment below for your chance to win.
+I’m doing a random book giveaway right here on Burn the Fat Blog – just leave a comment below for your chance to win.
 Note: This is time sensitive and will be expired once you see winners posted below.

 I’m giving away 3 hardcover copies of Burn the Fat, Feed the Muscle, personally signed and shipped anywhere in the world.
 I’m also giving away 2 copies of the Burn the Fat, Feed the Muscle audiobook, either on downloadable MP3s or shipped to you on CD.
 The winners will be chosen at random for leaving a comment here on the blog below.